Compare

 3. 3Run both workflows for a week.

-4. 4Keep Mailbrew for broad personal feeds if needed and use Snapbyte.dev for focused developer news.
+4. 4Keep Mailbrew for broad personal feeds if needed and use Snapbyte.dev for focused software engineering and industry updates.

 Real digest preview